sirenmarkets/docs/siren-protocol/siren-amm.md

 6. The Premium is moved from the trader’s wallet to the AMM (to the respective Pool).
 7. Minting process:

-a.
-The AMM uses LP collateral to mint the b/wTokens specified by the “# of Contracts” field
+A. The AMM uses LP collateral to mint the b/wTokens specified by the “# of Contracts” field
-b.
-AMM moves the Collateral_In from the Pool to the allocated seriesVault.
+B. AMM moves the Collateral_In from the Pool to the allocated seriesVault.
 This Collateral_In consists of:
 - the Premium paid by the trader, plus
 - LP collateral previously provided to the AMM.